Esther-Ogundipe/Data-Science-Porfolio/README.md

 * Performed this analysis in Rstudio IDE
 * Used a dataset provided by the R package ‘janeaustenR’.
-* Used of the tidytext package that comprises of sentiment lexicons that are present in the dataset of ‘sentiments’.
-* Utilized packages such as tidyr, dplyr, reshape2, wordcloud,ggplot2, stringr
+* Utilized packages such as tidytext, tidyr, dplyr, reshape2, wordcloud,ggplot2.
-* I used functions such as filter(), spread(), mutate() to find correspondence, segregate and calculate total sentiment.
 * I created a wordcloud to delineate the most recurring positive and negative words.
 * Visualized by creating a plot showing sentiment score